syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Restrict-Alphabetical-Characters-in-Numericupdown-cell.md

 ---
 layout: post
-title: How-to-Restrict-Alphabetical-Characters-in-Numericupdown-cell | Windows Forms | Syncfusion
+title: Restrict Alphabetical Characters in NumericUpDown Cell | Syncfusion
-description: how to restrict alphabetical characters in numericupdown cell
+description: Learn here all about how to restrict alphabetical characters in numericupdown cell of Syncfusion Windows Forms Gridcontrol control and more.
 platform: windowsforms
 control: Grid
 documentation: ug